Zyxtis/Stratagem-Radial-Menu/README.md

 **Weapon Assistant:** Designed for use with weapons such as the Epoch, RS-422 "Railgun", ARC-3 "Arc Thrower", PLAS-101 "Purifier", and PLAS-15 "Loyalist".

-There are four available modes: Purifier/Arc Thrower, Railgun, Epoch, and Power Throw:
+There are five available modes: Arc Thrower, Purifier, Railgun, Epoch, and Power Throw:

-    Purifier/Arc Thrower: Charges for ~1 second, then fires.
+    Arc Thrower: Charges for ~1 second, then fires.
 Hold the left mouse button for continuous fire.
+    Purifier: Charges for ~1 second, then fires.
+Doesn't feature a continuous fire mode.
-    Railgun (Unsafe): Automatically cuts off the charge at around 3 seconds, preventing overheating and weapon explosion.
+    Railgun (Unsafe): Automatically cuts off the charge at around 3 seconds, preventing overheating and weapon detonation.
 After reaching the cutoff point, the script automatically fires and reloads the weapon.
 If the hotkey is released earlier, the weapon fires immediately at the current charge level and reloads.
 Designed for use with the Railgun's "Unsafe" setting.
     Epoch: Automatically cuts off the charge at around 2.5 seconds, preventing overheating and weapon detonation.
 If the hotkey is released earlier, the weapon fires immediately with a lower charge.
 Reaching the cutoff point provides a wider damage area.
     Power Throw: Automates a timed sequence using the left mouse button and the interaction key to throw items—such as barrels and platinum bars—further than a standard throw.